phuvf/oscpoint/README.md

 - Globally disable OSCPoint
 *Using this leaves the add-in running, but it will no longer react to incoming OSC actions, or emit OSC feedback.*
-- Configure the local port for incoming OSC messages
+- Configure the local port for incoming OSC messages - default `35550`
-- Configure the remote host and port for outgoing OSC messages
+- Configure the remote host and port for outgoing OSC messages - default `127.0.0.1` and `35550`

 Configuration settings are stored on your machine per-user and will persist between sessions.